All-Hands-On-Tech/SummerRepository/README.md

 ## NOTICE

 This repository contains the public FTC SDK for the POWERPLAY (2022-2023) competition season.
+This repository is owned and maintained by the FTC team All Hands On Tech #18127

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.

 To use this SDK, download/clone the entire project to your local computer.
+You can do this by:
+1. Go to the green button labeled "<> Code" at the top of the page
+2. Press "Open with Github Desktop"

 ## Getting Started
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://ftc-docs.firstinspires.org/programming_resources/blocks/Blocks-Tutorial.html) to get familiar with how to use the control system: